masharzya1/easy-education/replit.md

 Easy Education is a React-based Progressive Web App (PWA) providing a comprehensive platform for free online courses.
 It includes features for course management, user authentication, announcements, news, payment tracking, and robust assessment tools like course-level exams and student analytics.
 The platform aims to deliver a user-friendly and effective educational experience, aspiring to be a leading free online education resource with broad market potential.

 ## Recent Changes (October 27, 2025)
+- **PWA Icon Fix & Install Button**: Fixed critical PWA installation issue where icons were incorrectly sized (256x144 instead of required 192x192 and 512x512).
+Generated proper PWA icons using Sharp, updated manifest and service worker to use correct icon files.
+Enhanced install button logic to show for all users (including in iframes) with improved fallback instructions when native install prompt is unavailable.
 - **PWA Installation Enhancement**: Updated the install prompt to show clear, browser-specific installation instructions when the native install prompt is not available, ensuring users can properly install the app instead of just creating shortcuts.
 - **Course Tagging System**: Added a tagging feature to courses (maximum 6 tags per course).
 Tags are now displayed on course cards instead of descriptions for better visual hierarchy and discoverability.
 - **Clean URL Slugs**: Removed random ID suffixes from course slugs for cleaner, more readable URLs (e.g., `/course/react-fundamentals` instead of `/course/react-fundamentals-abc12345`).